Mashed sweet potatoes are a classic accompaniment for traditional holiday dishes like roasted turkey and chicken.

 - Bring a large pot of salted water (the water should taste salty, almost like seawater) to a boil over medium heat.

-- Peel the sweet potatoes, and cut them in half lengthwise, then cut each half into quarters.
+- Peel the sweet potatoes (see note below), and cut them in half lengthwise, then cut each half into quarters.
 Each sweet potato should end up cut into eight pieces.

 - When the water boils, add the cut sweet potatoes to the water and lower heat to a simmer.
 Simmer for 15 minutes or until the sweet potatoes can easily be pierced with a knife.

 - Drain the sweet potatoes and return to the pot.
 Add the sage butter plus the remaining butter, along with the warm cream and the spices, and mash lightly with a potato masher.
-Don't go crazy with the masher, or the potatoes can become gluey.
-Besides, I think a few lumps give the dish a decidedly rustic feel.
+Don't go crazy with the masher, or the potatoes will be gluey.
+A few lumps will give the dish a decidedly rustic feel.

 - Adjust seasoning with Kosher salt and freshly ground black pepper and serve right away.